gricardo87/pokemon-colorscripts/README.md

 ## How it works
 The program itself is a simple python script that prints out text files corresponding to the relevant pokemon or a randomly selected pokemon.
 The textfiles formatted with appropriate colors can be found in the *colorscripts* folder.
-The sprites were taken from [pokemondb](https://pokemondb.net/sprites) and were converted into text files using a custom python script after some preprocessing.
-A simple script to scrape and download all the sprites, and a python script to convert these sprites into properly formatted and colored text files, they are also included in the repo and can be found in the *generator_scripts* folder.

 ## Similar projects
 `pokemon-colorscripts` is not the exclusive nor the first program to print out